maplight/votersedge-voting-info/voting-info/states/il/all-elections/en/register-to-vote/when-can-i-register.md

 ---
-title: "When should I register to vote?"
+title: "When can I register to vote?"
 published: true
 weight: 3
 section: "register-to-vote"